mytory/jquery-word-break-keep-all/readme.md

 jQuery `word-break: keep-all` plugin
 ====================================

-Not in latin letter, break line by a word, not a letter.
-This is like CSS `word-break: keep-all` property that only be in IE.
+This plugin prevents line breaks from occuring in the middle of a word, especially for text in CJK character sets.
+Although IE supports the `word-break: keep-all` property that takes care of this problem, other browsers seem to recognize each individual CJK character as a word, not preserving grouped characters that consist a word.

 <span style="font-size: 2em">[▶Demo](http://dl.dropboxusercontent.com/u/15546257/code/jquery-word-break-keep-all-plugin/example.html)</span>

-Sometimes, linebreak is like below.
+For example, line breaks often occur as shown below.

     이명박과 마힌드라가 22명을 죽
     였다.

-What we want is below.
-Not above. ('죽였다' is a word.)
+What we want is the following and not the above.
+(In this example, '죽였다' is a word.)

     이명박과 마힌드라가 22명을
     죽였다.

-This plugin is for it.
-IE has CSS property `word-break: keep-all;` but other browser has not.
-So I made jQuery plugin.
+This plugin is a javascript solution in the form of a jQuery plugin that mimicks IE's `word-break: keep-all;` behavior in other browsers.

 Usage
 -----